 Question 4: How much to make an application to Council?

 Answer 4: Every Local Council charges an application fee that varies depending on the type of application.
-For example, Ipswich City Council fees for a One into Two Subdivision application in 2018/19 are $2,500.00, whereas the fee for a new commercial use is likely to be more.
+For example, Ipswich City Council fees for a One into Two Subdivision application in 2020/21 are $2,660.00, whereas the Council fee for a new commercial use is minimum $3,880.
 These are the Council fees only and the preparation of the application itself depends on the size of the development and the required sub-consultant reports (engineers, etc.).
 For our Fees and Services please click here.